Ibrahim Temo: Post 1902 Congress

 In May 1907, Shakir met with Temo, and other CUP members at Constanța where new instructions were given from the CUP centre.
 The directives from the central committee sought the assistance of Temo to hinder the activities of Ismail Qemali and his associates in Albania and for him to communicate with Albanian notables in an attempt to get help for an agent coming from Paris to Albania and Macedonia.
 He replied that an agent had been found by the local CUP branch who might be able work together with the CUP Istanbul branch.
 Temo stated that for further troubles in Albania to cease the only way was for the Ottoman government to officially recognise the Albanian language "like that of the Greek, Bulgarian, Romanian, and Jewish [Ladino] languages".
 After the union of the Ottoman Freedom Society with the CUP, the Romanian branch became important as the CUP centre viewed an agreement with Albanian committees and backing from Albanian notables as necessary with Temo asked to give support toward both endeavors.

 The CUP central committee in December 1907, sent an invitation to Temo asking him to partake in the Congress of Ottoman Opposition Parties as a delegate.
 He was unable to go and in his place went Veliyullah Çelebizâde Mahmud Çelebi, the only delegate from any CUP branch which highlighted the importance that the central committee attached toward the Romanian branch and its director.
 As the headquarters of the Albanian Bashkimi Society were in Bucharest, the CUP requested Temo's assistance in inviting the organisation to the congress and through a telegram wanted to know from him in a quick response if they would participate.
-Later Temo sent an agent to Izmir as requested by the CUP centre yet after meeting with Armenians in the city the Young Turk operative was arrested by Ottoman authorities.
+Later Temo sent an agent to İzmir as requested by the CUP centre yet after meeting with Armenians in the city the Young Turk operative was arrested by Ottoman authorities.

 Using his charisma among CUP members within the Balkans, Temo strived toward invigorating the CUP movement in Albania and Bulgaria.
 He made frequent visits to Bulgaria and encouraged fellow CUP members.
 Temo instructed one of his followers Dervish Hima to write in CUP journals with the aim of achieving reconciliation between the Young Turks and Albanian opponents of the sultan.
 As an Albanian nationalist Temo wrote articles for the Albanian cause.
 The local CUP branch attempted to get support from Muslims in Constanța and Temo organised lectures in towns like Babadag to inform the public with some talks given by him being about medical topics.